VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 that show what the error was in your code, and where it's located.
 The normal pytest traceback message is great.
 It's color coded and super detailed, so you can find out exactly what went wrong with your test.
-If you're running a lot of tests and several "FAILURE"s occure though, those messages can become very noisy.
+If you're running a lot of tests and several "FAILURE"s occur though, those messages can become very noisy.
 Introducing `--tb=LENGTH`.
 This argument allows you to adjust the traceback message style to suite your needs.
 My favorite "LENGTH" arguments are `short`, `line`, and `no`.
 I'll show how